Why are there conflicting opinions on the usefulness of UCAT Preparation?

 Individuals who may have done a poor quality preparation course and/or may not have done the work required and therefore may not have got into medicine.
 Further, such students who may have obtained say 70th percentile, would have done far worse without preparation.

 Individuals who may have done well in UCAT without preparation.
-What they don't realise is that if they had undergone quality preparation, they would have obtained an even higher score (even in 100th percentile, there is high end, and low end), which could have enabled them to gain a scholarship to study medicine.
+What they don't realise is that if they had done good quality preparation, they would have obtained an even higher score (even in 99th percentile, there is high end, and low end of 99th percentile), which could have enabled them to gain a scholarship to study medicine.

-Students who do not want to admit that they have done UCAT Preparation for various reasons (such as wanting to appear 'smart', i.e. that they obtained a high score even without preparation).
+Students who do not want to admit that they have done UCAT Preparation for various reasons (such as wanting to appear 'smart', i.e. obtained a high score even without preparation; wanting to tow the uni stance).

 Students who do not want to admit that they are doing UCAT Preparation in order to reduce their 'competition'.
 An example comment from a student: "MedEntry is my secret weapon for gaining a better UCAT score.
 I want to be against less people who know what they are doing."